Entroper/FF4Editor/README.md

 # FF4MapEdit
-A map editor for Final Fantasy 4.
+An editor for Final Fantasy 4.